Hardware Connection Guide

 Device Driver Problems

-• Cause: The device driver was not properly installed.
+• Cause : The device driver was not properly installed.

-• Diagnostics: Make sure the device's port is visible in Device Manager.
+• Diagnosis : Make sure the device's port is visible in Device Manager.
 If there is a yellow exclamation point on the USB Serial Port device as shown on the left side of the figure below, there is a malfunction of the device or a driver problem.
 It is normal that the equipment is shown on the port (COM & LPT) as shown on the right.

-Connected to the wrong port
+Connected to the Wrong Port

-• Cause: In the case of a 4-port USB hub, the order of the physical port number and the recognized COM port number may occasionally change.
+• Cause : In the case of a 4-port USB hub, the order of the physical port number and the recognized COM port number may occasionally change.

-• Diagnosis and solution: Connect one device at a time, and change the COM port in the Add Device dialog box to recognize it.
+• Diagnosis and solution : Connect one device at a time, and change the COM port in the Add Device dialog box to recognize it.

 Symptom: After the device is connected in the Vital Recorder, the data comes in initially and then drops off every few seconds to several hours.

-• Cause: Many electronic devices are used in the operating room such as electrocautery, cardiopulmonary circulator, air warmer, neuromuscular potential monitoring equipment.
+• Cause : Many electronic devices are used in the operating room such as electrocautery, cardiopulmonary circulator, air warmer, neuromuscular potential monitoring equipment.
 Current noise from these can interfere with the operation of equipment such as data acquisition computers and ADCs.

-• Solution: Use the power supply of the computer for data acquisition separately from the power supply of other equipment.
+• Solution : Use the power supply of the computer for data acquisition separately from the power supply of other equipment.
 In particular, the power cable of the electrocautery must be separated from the data acquisition computer and USB hub.
 The connection between the device and the USB port should be as short as possible and use a shielded or twisted cable.

-• Cause: If the device is recognized when the computer port is changed, it is possible that the previously used port is defective.
+• Cause : If the device is recognized when the computer port is changed, it is possible that the previously used port is defective.
 The USB port on the computer may be damaged due to loose contact between the port and the cable, pulling the cable into the port, and so on.
-In the operating room, if the cable is not securely fastened to the port, the cable is pulled and it is common to break the port of the computer.
+In the operating room, if the cable is not securely fastened to the port, the cable is easily pulled and it is common to break the port of the computer.

-Defective USB cable
+Defective USB Cable

-• Cause: The USB cable may be stepped on, twisted or pulled, resulting in internal disconnection or broken connectors on the port, resulting in poor contact.
+• Cause : The USB cable may be stepped on, twisted or pulled, resulting in internal disconnection or broken connectors on the port, resulting in poor contact.

-• Remedy: Replace the USB cable.
+• Solution : Replace the USB cable.